Autoimmune Disease Hero Image

 Environmental Factors

-Causes such as infection, smoking, stress, chemical drugs, and environmental pollution.
+Causes include infection, smoking, stress, chemical drugs, environmental pollution, etc.

 Hormonal Factors